tinySSB/tiny-ssb-spec/README.md

 #### 2.3.2 Detecting Differences

-Peers detect differences in their GOSETs by comparing the `XOR`-sum and `count` of Feed IDs in a region:
+Peers detect differences in their GOSETs by comparing the `XOR`-sum and `count` of Feed IDs in a region.
+Before comparing these values, however, a peer adds the CLAIM's first and last Feed IDs to its own set in case they are not already present.

 1. If the `count`s matchs but the `XOR`-sums differ, there must be different Feed IDs in the region
 2. If the `count`s differ, there are either missing or extra Feed IDs in the region